crusaderky/pyscenarios/doc/develop.rst

 Code Formatting
 ---------------

-pyscenarios uses several code linters (ruff, black, mypy), which are enforced by CI.
+This project uses several code linters (ruff, black, mypy), which are enforced by CI.
 Developers should run them locally before they submit a PR, through the single command

 .. code-block:: bash